 We won’t demand that you start riding your bike to work or composting in your apartment.
 In fact, you’re likely already contributing to a more sustainable planet.
 Seriously.
 Purchased anything in a nice, quality paperboard package recently?

 If so, you’ve supported one of the most sustainable segments of the packaging industry, while still getting the product you wanted to buy!
 Admit it– that makes you feel good.
 It makes your customers feel good too.

-So, whether you’re a small business owner launching your first product, a brand manager bringing a refreshed line to market, or a capabilities buyer looking to make your mark: here are five things you need to know about the sustainability of paperboard packaging, and how its going to help you crank up your bottom line.
+So, whether you’re a small business owner launching your first product, a brand manager bringing a refreshed line to market, or a capabilities buyer looking to make your mark: here are five things you need to know about sustainable product packaging, and how it is going to help you crank up your bottom line.

 The solution is, of course, recycling.
 Not very sustainable to keep loading our already overflowing garbage dumps with junk indefinitely, after all.
 Trouble is, plastics, metals, and glass come in different grades and cannot be intermixed.
 Different chemical components and different melting points determine what gets recycled.
 Thus, a substantial amount of packaging ends up at the dump, barely degrading over time and contributing to the proliferation of methane gas.
 The exception is paper products.

 Since 1990, Americans have recycled approximately one billion tons of recovered paper fiber and the recovery rate for paper and paperboard in the US has nearly doubled to reach 65.1 percent in 2012.
 Paper is the most widely recycled material around.
 It naturally lends itself to sustainability.
 Every stage of the paper manufacturing process is inherently, or at least potentially, sustainable.